Private equity in Italy: market and regulatory overview

 Bank financing is almost invariably present in any private equity transaction (see Question 23).

-In the highly competitive pre-financial crisis environment, the offering of very limited contractual protection to buyers was common.
-This required buyers to conduct deeper due diligence to compensate for low contractual protection, which often did not extend beyond:
+In the highly competitive pre-financial crisis environment and also remaining in the current market environment for highly contested target companies, the offering of very limited contractual protection to buyers was, and is, still common.
+This requires buyers to conduct deeper due diligence to compensate for low contractual protection, which often did not extend beyond:

 Title and other very basic warranties.